Theology Issues Links

 Now, there is no question but that physicality in our world brings a plethora of problems, not the least of which is vulnerability to physical harm through injury and disease from a wide variety of agents of danger.
 It also brings a dependence upon a steady diet of food and drink, adequate temperature range, an environment supporting biological functionality and adequate operation of the physical senses.
 You not only need a very special atmosphere to breathe and to hear within, but you need light to see, and this has to be within a narrow range of frequency and intensity to be either beneficial or benign.
 There are also many other specifications for a life-support system or biosphere.
 We recognize all of this now comes along with the "inevitable?" deterioration that we experience just by living and aging.

 Of course, another downside to physicality is that some people do descend into hedonism, which we will define as irresponsible pleasure seeking.
 And not just hedonism but dissolution, debasement, and degradation.
-But it doesn't follow that mere physicality would determine this, but rather that spiritual malaise or venality would dictate it.
+But it doesn't follow that mere physicality would determine this, but rather that spiritual malaise or venality would induce it.

 All of the above is dependent upon having a physical, or material universe.
 A universe of electrical particles, atoms, elements, molecules and various other structures built out of these parts.
 A functioning human body sits atop an enormous pyramid of atomic, chemical, and biological structures and systems that support it.
 In an ideal state of reality, why not dismiss all of this and just be "spiritual" beings that focus on the intellectual and emotional realms?
+My answer is a another question, "Who would want such a sterile, unbalanced existence?"

 HOWEVER, whatever else you might think or say from your paradigm of reality, you cannot connect Jesus to this concept.
 You cannot hold that Jesus said ANYTHING to suggest that physicality was a proton psuedos, a fundamental mistake or an undesirable development!
 Most everything he said and did AFFIRMED physicality and health.
 Of course, not only did he eat and drink and breathe, but he clearly enjoyed these activities.
 His very first public miracle was to produce wine from water for the enjoyment of the wedding gala, and he fed the crowds when they were hungry.
 He went to dinner parties, and contrasted himself with the ascetic John the Baptist.